pjack7oo/cloud/cloud.md

 ```

-mongo DB will verify its installation simply enter y
+Mongo DB will verify its installation simply enter y

 The DB is now currently running.
 Before changing how it runs we mus first stop it